-Genotypes KNE#1012, Tadesse (standard check) and KNE#741 ranked first, second and third respectively, for their low ASV value, however these genotypes were with low mean grain yield (Table 6).
-AMMI biplot (Figure 1) also revealed low interaction of these genotypes for the environmental change.
-KNE#622, the second high yielding genotypes was ranked fourth for its intermediate ASV value, which can be considered as relatively stable.
-The high yielding genotype, Acc#29FMB/01WK/ and intermediate yielding genotypes KNE#628 and KNE#814 ranked ninth, eight and seventh in that order, for their high ASV.
-The local check was ranked eleventh for its high ASV value, indicating its high interaction (Table 6).
+Genotypes KNE#1012, Tadesse (standard check) and KNE#741 ranked first, second and third respectively, for their low ASV value; however, these genotypes showed low mean grain yields (Table 6).
+AMMI biplot (Figure 1) also revealed low interaction with the environment for these genotypes.
+KNE#622, the second high yielding genotype, ranked fourth for its intermediate ASV value, and could be considered as relatively stable.
+The highest yielding genotype Acc#29FMB/01WK/ and the intermediate yielding genotypes KNE#628 and KNE#814 ranked respectively ninth, eighth and seventh, for their high ASV.
+The local check ranked eleventh for its high ASV value, indicating its high interaction with the environment (Table 6).

-3.6 Genotype and genotype by environment interaction (GGE) biplot analysis
+Genotype and genotype by environment interaction (GGE) biplot analysis

-3.6.1 Relationships among the test environments
+Relationships among the test environments

-GGE biplot, which was based on environment focused scaling, was used to estimate the pattern of environments (Figure 2).
+GGE biplot based on environment focused scaling, was used to estimate the pattern of environments (Figure 2).
 Environment has showed negative and positive Principal component (PC) score indicating that there was a difference in rankings of yield performance among genotypes across environments leading to a cross-over genotype by environment interactions.
 To visualize the relationship between environments, lines are drawn to connect the test environments to the biplot origin known as environment vectors.
 The cosine of the angle between two environments is used to approximate the correlation between them as described and used in Dehghani et al. (2010), Kaya et al. (2006).
-Accordingly Rama2012, Rama2013, Rama2014 and Maistebri2014 were positively correlated.
-Rama2014 and Ahferom 2014 were not correlated.
+Accordingly Rama-2012, Rama-2013, Rama-2014 and Maistebri-2014 were positively correlated.
+Rama-2014 and Ahferom-2014 were not correlated.
 The presence of wide obtuse angle (that is, strong negative correlations) among test environments is an indication of high cross over genotype by environment interaction (Yan and Tinker 2006).
-Rama2013, rama2014 were negatively correlated with ahferom2013 and ahferom2014.
-Rama2014 for its high yield and Ahferom 2013 for its low yield showed strong negative relationship (Figure 2).
+Rama-2013, Rama2014 were negatively correlated with Ahferom-2013 and Ahferom-2014.
+Rama-2014 for its high yield and Ahferom-2013 for its low yield showed strong negative relationship (Figure 2).

-The distance between two environments measures their dissimilarity in discriminating the genotype, therefore Rama2014, Rama2013 and Ahferom2014 were far from the origin indicating their higher discriminating ability for the genotypes, while Ahferom2013 and Maitsebri2014 were the least discriminating environments (Figure 2).
+The distance between two environments measures their dissimilarity in discriminating the genotype, therefore Rama-2014, Rama-2013 and Ahferom-2014 were far from the origin indicating their higher discriminating ability for the genotypes, while Ahferom-2013 and Maitsebri-2014 were the least discriminating environments (Figure 2).

-3.6.2 Identification of best performing finger millet varieties
+Identification of best performing finger millet varieties

 The polygon view of the GGE biplot is presented in Figure 3.
-This biplot indicates the best performing genotype(s) for each environment and the group of environments (Yan & Hunt 2002).
+This biplot indicates the best performing genotype(s) for each environment and the group of environments (Yan and Hunt 2002).
 The rays of the biplot divided the plot in to six sections.
 The environments appeared in three of them, revealing three mega environments.
-According to Yan et al. (2007), when different environments fell in to different sectors, it implied that they had different high yielding cultivars for those sectors and it showed cross over genotype by environment interaction, suggesting that the test environments could be divided in to mega-environments.
+According to Yan et al. (2007), when different environments fell in to different sectors, it is implied that they had different winning cultivars, suggesting that the test environments could be divided in to mega-environments.
 The vertex families for each quadrant represented the genotypes with the highest yield for the environment that fell within it.
-The highest yielding genotype in Maistebri2014 was Acc#29FMB/01WK/.
-In Ahferom2014 genotypes KNE#1034 showed specific adaptation.
-The local check was low yielding with specific adaptation in Ahferom2013 (Figure 3).
+The highest yielding genotype in Maistebri-2014 was Acc#29FMB/01WK/.
+In Ahferom-2014 genotypes KNE#1034 showed specific adaptation.
+The local check was low yielding with specific adaptation in Ahferom-2013 (Figure 3).
 The standards check (Tadesse), KNE#741 and KNE#1149 were also low to intermediate yielding genotypes (Figure 3).
-Yan & Tnker (2005) described the ideal genotypes as having high yield and stable across environments.
+Yan and Tinker (2005) described the ideal genotypes as having high yield and stable across environments.

-3.6.3 Ranking of genotypes based on mean yield and stability
+Ranking of genotypes based on mean yield and stability